Incoming Student FAQ

 - To view the up-to-date academic calendar, click here.

-- During Graduate Orientation, you and your advisor will establish your first schedule of classes.
-Full-time students take 9-12 credits per semester.
+- Full-time students take 9-12 credits per semester.
 Part-time students take 6-8 credits.
 During the summer, you will receive a sample course schedule from the Graduate Admissions Office.
 Courses are subject to change and cannot be confirmed until Graduate Orientation.

 - Part-time enrollment is an option for some programs, but not all.
 To find out whether or not you would be allowed to pursue graduate study as a part-time student, you must contact the Graduate Admissions office as soon as possible.
 Part-time enrollment often requires careful consideration and special permission.
 Part-time students are not eligible for scholarships.